AbbasAlameer/easyDifferentialGeneCoexpression/README.md

 # easyDifferentialGeneCoexpressionWrapper
-easyDifferentialGeneCoexpression is a wrapper program for the easyDifferentialGeneCoexpression.r R script (<a href="https://github.com/davidechicco/easyDifferentialGeneCoexpression" target="_blank" rel="noopener noreferrer">developed by Davide Chicco</a>).
+easyDifferentialGeneCoexpressionWrapper is a wrapper program for the easyDifferentialGeneCoexpression.r R script (<a href="https://github.com/davidechicco/easyDifferentialGeneCoexpression" target="_blank" rel="noopener noreferrer">developed by Davide Chicco</a>).

 ## Summary
 <p>This is a wrapper program for the easyDifferentialGeneCoexpression.r whose function is to detect pairings of genes/probesets with the highest, significant differential coexpression.
 For more information, (<a href="https://cran.r-project.org/web/packages/easyDifferentialGeneCoexpression/index.html" target="_blank" rel="noopener noreferrer">see this description manual</a>).</p>

 ## easyDifferentialGeneCoexpressionWrapper dependencies
-The dependencies (<i>i.e.</i> packages) used by easyDifferentialGeneCoexpression are:
+The dependencies (<i>i.e.</i> packages) used by easyDifferentialGeneCoexpressionWrapper are:

 <p><ul><li>strict</li></ul></p>
 <p><ul><li>warnings</li></ul></p>